PORT MORESBY/ SYDNEY 23 March 2018

 - Download latest photos and videos of supply delivery and affected communities here - videos include an interview with UNICEF Representative for PNG Karen Allen describing the situation in earthquake hit areas.

 - UNICEF Australia is appealing for donations to help provide lifesaving support for children in Papua New Guinea.
-Donations can be made at www.unicef.org.au/appeals/png-children-s-earthquake-appeal
+The latest UNICEF appeals can be found at:www.unicef.org.au/appeals

 For more information, please contact